tier4/AutowareArchitectureProposal.iv/sensing/preprocessor/pointcloud/pointcloud_preprocessor/docs/distortion-corrector.md

 - Use the equations below (specific to the Velodyne 32C sensor) to obtain an accurate timestamp for each scan data point.
 - Use twist information to determine the distance the ego-vehicle has travelled between the time that the scan started and the corrected timestamp of each point, and then correct the position of the point.

-The offset qeuation is given by
+The offset equation is given by
 $ TimeOffset = (55.296 \mu s _SequenceIndex) + (2.304 \mu s_ DataPointIndex) $

 To valculate the exact point time, add the TimeOffset to the timestamp.